Rohit-Kundu/COVID-Detection-Gompertz-Function-Ensemble/README.md

 `pip install -r requirements.txt`

 ## Running the code on the COVID data
+In this repository we take the example of the SARS-COV-2 dataset used in the paper to run the ensemble codes.

 Download the dataset from [Kaggle](https://www.kaggle.com/plameneduardo/sarscov2-ctscan-dataset) and split it into train and validation sets in 80-20 ratio.